 I was playing with depth of field for some of these for personal preference.
 The delivered final poses were rendered without the effect.

 Here is a bare-bones Benny mesh I received from the Lego toy assets.
 Since I already have a prepped body base model from prior Lego projects, I only had to re-work his helmet, chest decal, and his overall body textures.

 I had to reshape Benny's helmet to match the Benny in the Movie.

 This is the original provided body decal texture.

 My rendering of Benny.
 Too bad this pose was never used.

 Me and the ad agency collaborated on the concept.
-I provied the character render poses, and they did the layout for the DLC promo card.
+I provide the character render poses and they did the layout for the DLC promo card.